hidalgo-icf/DS-emulators/README.md

         pytest

-You are now ready to start utilizing the emulators!
+and if passed, you are now ready to start using the emulators!

 # Getting Started:

-To get started with usage of emulators, please ensure that you check the validity range of the input parameters for each emulator.
+To get started with the use of emulators, please make sure you check the validity range of the input parameters for each emulator.

 ## Emulators validity